statoscope/statoscope/packages/webpack-plugin/README.md

 List with the paths to webpack stats that will be loaded into Statoscope along with current compilation stats.

-In UI, you may switch between them or diff.
+In UI, you could switch between them or diff.

 ```js
 const glob = require('glob');